-technology undoubtedly While has changed education, many educators opt to use a more traditional, low tech approach to learning.
+While technology undoubtedly has changed education, many educators opt to use a more traditional, low tech approach to learning.
 Some learning styles require a physical presence and interaction between the educator and the student.
-Additionally, some research has shown that lowmay classrooms boost learning. tech For example, students who take handwritten notes have better recall than students who take typed notes External link.
-Another downside of technology in the classroom may be that students exposed to spell check and autocorrect features at an earlier age may be weaker in spelling and writing skills External link.
-Ultimately, tailoring the learning to different types of learners experience is incredibly important, and sometimes students work better with a low-tech approach.
+Additionally, some research has shown that lowclassrooms may tech boost learning.
+For example, students who take handwritten notes have better recall than students who take typed notes External downside link .
+Another of technology in the classroom may be that students exposed to spell check and autocorrect features at an earlier age may be weaker in spelling and writing skills External link.
+Ultimately, tailoring the learning experience to different types of learners is incredibly important, and sometimes students work better with a low-tech approach.